 Jack Brewer - Mr. Brewer has served as a director of GEO since July 2021.
 Mr. Brewer has over 20 years of experience in leadership, business and consulting.
 Since 2001, Mr. Brewer has managed a portfolio of businesses, including an investment advisory firm, a hedge fund as well as a global sports management agency.
 Mr. Brewer leads global charity efforts delivering millions in emergency aid and providing programs to thousands living in extreme poverty in Africa and the Caribbean.
 Mr. Brewer also founded The Serving Institute, his Liberty University affiliated faith sports-based academy for at-risk youth in America.
 Mr. Brewer is an adjunct professor at Fordham Gabelli School of Business, where he teaches his business leadership and transition curriculum tailored to transitioning athletes as well as inmates in prison.
 In 2020, Mr. Brewer became the White House Appointee on the Congressional Commission for the Social Status of Black Men and Boys.
-Mr. Brewer was previously an NFL team captain for the Minnesota Vikings, New York Giants and Philadelphia Eagles.
-Mr. Brewer received a Bachelor of Science and Master's degree in Sports Management from the University of Minnesota
+Mr. Brewer received a Bachelor of Science and Master's degree in Sports Management from the University of Minnesota.